 In 2014, the State of California enacted the Sustainable Groundwater Management Act (SGMA).
 This law requires groundwater basins in California that are designated as medium or high priority be managed sustainably.
 The Owens Valley Basin and Fish Slough subbasin were assigned a low priority status by the California Department of Water Resources (DWR) and are not required to be managed by a GSA, but GSAs are encouraged to complete a GSP.
-In 2019, the Owens Valley Groundwater Authority (OVGA) elected to prepare a GSP and to use awarded DWR Proposition 1 grant funds to support that effort.
+Following the adoption of SGMA, the Basin was originally ranked as medium priority, but DWR proposed it be assigned high priority and ultimately ranked the Basin as low priority in December 2019.
+Despite the uncertainty in the final Basin ranking, before the final ranking was announced the Owens Valley Groundwater Authority (OVGA) elected to prepare a GSP and to use awarded DWR Proposition 1 grant funds to support that effort.